ACTUALIZACIÓN SOBRE COVID-19: ¡Recursos, información y consejos útiles para protegerle a usted y a su familia!

 Governor Tom Wolf is thanking food banks, farmers, volunteers and others across the state for helping to feed Pennsylvania families during the pandemic.
 Today, the governor visited the York County Food Bank’s East York Emergency Food Hub, which provides groceries to...

-Governor Tom Wolf announced today that since March 1, the population of those in state correctional facilities has been reduced by 3,471 individuals, the largest multiple-month decrease ever experienced by the Department of Corrections and one that likely helped the...
+Governor Tom Wolf announced today that since Marzo 1, the population of those in state correctional facilities has been reduced by 3,471 individuals, the largest multiple-month decrease ever experienced by the Department of Corrections and one that likely helped the...

 DEP Launches Expanded Online Permitting Options to Assist Businesses